microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 <br/>
 </div>

-Clicking `Next` some more time, you now have a Direct Async API that is immediately exposed on WebSocket endpoint and on the Kafka broker Microcks is attached to.
-It AsyncAPI specification is also directly available for download.
+After clicking `Next` some more time, you now have a Direct Async API that is immediately exposed on the WebSocket endpoint and on the Kafka broker Microcks is attached to.
+The AsyncAPI specification is also directly available for download.

 {{< image src="images/documentation/direct-event-api.png" alt="image" zoomable="true" >}}